riboseinc/rust-nereon/README.md

-# Multi-configuration parser library using Rust
+# Multi-configuration parser library

+This crate is unstable and liable to change.

-This is a Rust wrapper around (and so depends upon) [libnereon](https://github.com/riboseinc/libnereon).
+This is a Rust FFI wrapper around (and so depends upon) [libnereon](https://github.com/riboseinc/libnereon).

 See the libnereon